Members Resource Page

-The SDG Accord is a worldwide partnership – representing more than 110 institutions, 103 support organizations and 800 individuals – all spread across 85 countries.
+The SDG Accord is a worldwide partnership – representing more than 338 institutions, 63 student associations, 234 support organizations and 1900 individuals – all spread across 85 countries.
 Launched in September 2017, the Accord is a public declaration of an institution’s commitment to sharing and reporting on their progress towards the SDGs – giving rich insight into the actions undertaken by higher and further education and their outcomes in our communities and the world at large.
 There are four different types of signatories: institution, individual, supporting organization and students’ organization.

 The purpose of the SDG Accord is twofold; first it is to inspire, celebrate and advance the critical role that education has in delivering the SDGs and the value it brings to governments, business, and wider society.
 Secondly, the Accord is a commitment learning institutions are making to one another to do more to deliver the goals, to annually report on each signatory’s progress, and to do so in ways which share the learning with each other both nationally and internationally.
 The SDG Accord can be signed virtually.

 All signatories are encouraged to follow 5 principles:

 - Align all major efforts with the Sustainable Development Goals, targets, and indicators, including through our education, research, leadership, operational and engagement activities.

 - Aim to involve members from all key stakeholder groups in this endeavor, including students, academics, professional staff, local communities, and other external stakeholders.

 - Collaborate across cities, regions, countries, and continents with other signatory institutions as part of a collective international response.

 - Using their own unique ways, inform, share our learning and account to both local and global communities our progress toward the Sustainable Development Goals.

 - Annually report a progress update to the UN High Level Political Forum.

 - British Columbia Institute of Technology